Health Benefits and Side Effects of Pomegranate

 • Anthocyanins: Give fruits their red/blue color and enhance cardiovascular and brain health

-• Punicalagins: found only in pomegranates, providing strong antioxidant and anti-inflammatory benefits
+• Punicalagins: Found only in pomegranates, providing antioxidant and anti-inflammatory benefits

 Pomegranate Bad For